Computer Science BS

 Program Information

-Duquesne University's B.S. in Computer Science program covers a broad range of topics including programming, algorithms, data structures, computer architecture, software engineering, and computer networking.
-Graduates are well-equipped for careers in various sectors including technology, finance, healthcare, and more, as well as for further academic pursuits in computer science or related fields.
+Duquesne University's B.S. in Computer Science program covers a broad range of topics including programming, algorithms, data structures, computer architecture, software engineering and computer networking.
+Graduates are prepared for careers in various sectors including technology, finance, healthcare and more, as well as for further academic pursuits in computer science or related fields.

 Program Type